chrisewanik/wildfire_projects/alberta_wildfire_spatial_analysis/README.md

-This project uses Canadian Wildfire Ignition data to explore trends, distributions and the construction of a aritifical neural network to predict fire size
+This project conducts a spatial analysis of Albertan Wildfire Ignition Data.
+The analysis uses a variety of spatial statistics and an artificial neural network to attempt and analyze and study the trends of wildfires.
+The classification goal of the neural network is to predict whether a fire is over or below 200 hectares (the general definition for large wildfires).
+The project shows that Alberta wildfires are showing similar trends to California's.
+Additionally, the study provides strong evidence for spatial-temporal clustering and achieves a 93% accuracy in predicting the size of the fire.

 To Watch the video presentation please click here: https://drive.google.com/file/d/1nZ6omCaEfYmhqb3qh8wnNuEhwUKcgmOi/view?usp=share_link